brainage04/TwitchPlaysMinecraft/README.md

 This will then lead to an OAuth2 prompt to authorise "TPM Application" to send/view live Stream Chat and Rooms messages.
 Click "Authorise".

 Once a message appears in your Minecraft chat confirming that you have properly authorised "TPM Application", you have finished setup!

-# Important Command Info
-Valid key names:
-attack,
-use,
-forward,
-left,
-back,
-right,
-jump,
-sneak,
-sprint,
-drop,
-inventory,
-pickItem,
-togglePerspective,
-swapHands.

 # Commands
 Note: In-game, the commands are prefixed with `/`, but viewers typing commands into Twitch chat should prefix their commands with `!` instead.

+## Admin Commands
+`/commandqueue add <command>` - Adds a command to the command queue.
+Note: This is mostly for testing purposes - Twitch viewers can add a command to the command queue by simply typing the command but replacing the `/` with a `!`.
+However, if you are going to use this command, and the command contains spaces, it needs to be enclosed in double quotation marks to avoid "malformed JSON" command errors.

+`/commandqueue clear` - Removes all commands from the command queue.

+`/commandqueue process` - Picks the most popular command from the command queue, runs the command, clears the command queue and resets the cooldown for processing the command queue.

+`/regenerateauthurl` - Regenerates the auth URL used to authorize TPM Bot to send messages in your Twitch chat.
+Use this if you get an "INCORRECT CODE!" message when trying to authorize TPM Bot.

+## Attack Commands
-`/attack` - If there are any mobs within 16 blocks, attack the nearest one until it is dead.
+`/attack` - If there are any mobs within 16 blocks, pathfind towards the nearest one and attack it until it is dead.
-If the mob is neutral/hostile, the player will attempt to maintain a distance of 3 blocks while attacking.
+If the mob is neutral/hostile, the player will attempt to maintain a distance of ~2-3 blocks while attacking.

+`/attack <entityId>` - Functions identically to `/attack` but only looks for entities with the specified `entityId`.

+// todo
+`/shoot` - If there are any mobs (that can be shot) within 128 blocks, shoot them with a bow until they are dead.

+// todo
+`/shoot <entityId>` - Functions identically to `/shoot` but only looks for entities with the specified `entityId`.

+## Goal Commands
+`/availablegoals` - Lists all of the available advancements that have all prerequisites met (e.g. the parent advancement has been achieved)

+`/clearcurrentgoal` - Clears the current goal.

+`/getcurrentgoal` - Prints information about the current goal, including name, description and ID.

+`/getgoal <advancementId>` - Prints information about the advancement with the given `advancementId`, including name, description and ID.

+`/setcurrentgoal <advancementId>` - Sets the current goal to the advancement with the given `advancementId`.

+## Mine Commands
+`/mine <blockName> [<count>]` - Looks for `blockName` blocks within the player's reach mines them until there are no more left or until `count` of them have been mined (once if `count` is not specified).
+Fails if there are no `blockName` blocks within the player's reach.

+`/stripmine [<count>]` - Mines at 25 pitch while holding forward and shift until `count` blocks have been broken (infinitely if `count` is not specified).
+Fails if the player is moving significantly slower than expected (less than 0.1 blocks/second) for more than 10 seconds.

+## Move Commands
+`/move <direction> <amount> <seconds|blocks>` - Moves in the given `direction` for `amount` number of seconds or blocks (depending on which one is specified.)
+Valid direction values: `forward, back, left, right`

+// todo
+`/moveto <pos>` - Causes the player to pathfind towards the specified position.

+## Screen Commands
-`/closescreen` - Exits the screen the player is currently using.
+`/closescreen` - Exits the screen the player is currently using (if they are using one).
 Functions identically to pressing Escape.

-Fails if the player is not currently using a screen.
+`/openinventory` - Opens the player's inventory (if it is not open already).
+Functions identically to pressing E.

+`/moveitem <first> <second> <action>` - Moves the item in the slot with index `first` to the slot with index `second`, depending on the action specified.

+## Craft Commands
 `/craft item <itemName> [<count>]` - If a crafting table GUI is currently open, attempts to search for the `itemName` in the recipe book.
 If there is exactly 1 result, that recipe is crafted `count` times.
 Fails if there are no results or more than 1 page's worth of results (20+ results).